gopinathlogeswaran/gl-sb-demo/README.md

 # gl-sb-demo
-sprint boot app with CRUD on H2 in memory db.
+sprint boot app with CRUD on H2 inmemory db.